juliusnugroho05/vphone-portfolio/README.md

 **Live Demo:** [Klik di sini untuk melihat website](https://juliusnugroho05.github.io/VPhone-Website/)

-VPhone adalah proyek pengembangan front-end yang dirancang dengan standar UI/UX tinggi untuk mensimulasikan pengalaman belanja perangkat teknologi papan atas.
-Proyek ini dibangun sepenuhnya menggunakan **Vanilla HTML, CSS, dan JavaScript**, tanpa mengandalkan *framework* eksternal, guna mendemonstrasikan keahlian dalam manipulasi DOM, arsitektur desain modern, serta efisiensi kode *client-side*.

-## Fitur Utama (Key Features)
-* **Premium & Minimalist UI:** Mengadopsi tren desain *Dark Mode*, *Glassmorphism*, dan tipografi tebal untuk memberikan kesan eksklusif dan profesional.
-* **Fully Responsive Design:** Antarmuka yang beradaptasi secara sempurna di berbagai ukuran layar (*Desktop, Tablet, & Mobile*) dengan sistem navigasi interaktif.
-* **Fake Backend Authentication:** Implementasi **LocalStorage API** untuk mengelola alur pendaftaran (*Register*) dan masuk (*Login*) pengguna, memberikan fungsionalitas aplikasi nyata tanpa ketergantungan pada *server* eksternal.
-* **Interactive User Experience:** * *Bento-box Style Information Modals* untuk detail spesifikasi.
-  * *Interactive Color Swatches* untuk personalisasi produk.
-  * *Dynamic Personalized Greeting* yang muncul otomatis setelah pengguna berhasil masuk.
-* **Custom 404 Error Page:** Halaman penanganan kesalahan yang didesain khusus untuk menjaga retensi pengguna dan konsistensi estetika.

-##  Teknologi yang Digunakan (Tech Stack)
-* **HTML5** (Semantik & Aksesibilitas)
+VPhone is a front-end development project designed with high UI/UX standards to simulate a premium tech device shopping experience.
+This project is built entirely using Vanilla HTML, CSS, and JavaScript, without relying on external frameworks, to demonstrate expertise in DOM manipulation, modern design architecture, and client-side code efficiency.

+**Key Features**
+Premium & Minimalist UI: Adopts Dark Mode, Glassmorphism, and bold typography design trends to provide an exclusive and professional impression.

+Fully Responsive Design: An interface that adapts seamlessly across various screen sizes (Desktop, Tablet, & Mobile) with an interactive navigation system.

+Fake Backend Authentication: Implementation of the LocalStorage API to manage user registration and login workflows, providing real-world application functionality without reliance on external servers.

+Interactive User Experience:

+Bento-box Style Information Modals for specification details.

+Interactive Color Swatches for product personalization.

+Dynamic Personalized Greeting that appears automatically upon successful user login.

+Custom 404 Error Page: A specially designed error-handling page to maintain user retention and aesthetic consistency.

+**Tech Stack**
+HTML5 (Semantics & Accessibility)

-* **CSS3** (Flexbox, CSS Variables, Keyframe Animations, Intersection Observer API)
+CSS3 (Flexbox, CSS Variables, Keyframe Animations, Intersection Observer API)

-* **JavaScript (ES6+)** (Event Listeners, DOM Manipulation, LocalStorage API, Form Validation)
+JavaScript (ES6+) (Event Listeners, DOM Manipulation, LocalStorage API, Form Validation)

-##  Disclaimer
-Proyek ini dibuat sepenuhnya untuk tujuan edukasi dan demonstrasi keahlian pengembangan *web*.
-Seluruh nama produk dan merek dalam proyek ini adalah fiktif.
-Tidak ada afiliasi dengan entitas teknologi sungguhan mana pun.
-Gambar disediakan oleh Unsplash (Royalty-Free).

----
-*Created by Julius Nugroho | 2026*
+**Disclaimer**
+This project is created entirely for educational purposes and to demonstrate web development skills.
+All product names and brands in this project are fictitious.
+There is no affiliation with any real-world tech entities.
+Images are provided by Unsplash (Royalty-Free).